Company and tax law

 Civil law

-The law firm 99 Avocats intervenes in all areas coming under civil law and private international law:
+99 AVOCATS intervenes in all areas coming under civil law and private international law, in particular:

 - Assets and ownership